-\begin{quote} \textit{if I could maybe turn off the you know.
-Show me what you're thinking part… if that is, you know, causing a slowdown, then I would be interested in having the option of… disabling that to, you know, speed up.} \end{quote}

-In short, AI agents are very capable --- so much so that the simple, unassuming chat-based interface leaves too much to users' imagination.
-This results in confusion about agents can do, what they need from the user, how they work, and what the user's role is in the process of completing the task.
+In short, AI agents are capable enough that simple recall-based chat leaves too much to users' imagination.
+This creates confusion about what agents can do, what they need from users, how they work, and what role users play in task completion.